-Click on the link for the unvalidated whole school data
+Click on the link for the data summary

 In November 2017 we received a letter of congratulations from the Rt Hon Nick Gibb for our phonics results.
 Please see this link